By Micah Lucas

 Probing Intangibles Identifies At-Risk Employees

 When the elimination of some staff is necessary, it is critical that buyers not only analyze the staff at the entity being acquired along with their own talent.
 A common misconception when an acquisition is that buyer’s talent is better qualified and has a wider skillset than seller’s talent.
-Often, deal value can be lost when the seller’s talent is automatically eliminated when reductions in HR are necessary in a transaction in comparison to eliminating some of the less qualified HR talent of the buyer.
+Often, deal value can be lost when the seller’s talent is automatically eliminated when headcount reductions are necessary in a transaction in comparison to eliminating some of the less qualified HR talent of the buyer.
 In the current marketplace where strong talent is often hard to attract and retain, this oversight can be quite costly.

 Cost of Intentional Overstaffing, Turnover